 Home inspections aren’t usually required by lenders, but they’re strongly recommended so that the homebuyer fully understands the home’s current condition, and knows the likelihood of any future issues before closing.

-How to prepare as a seller
+How to prepare as a seller for appraisals and inspections

 If you’re selling your home, you can take a few proactive steps to ensure a smooth home appraisal and inspection.
+Both are important if you want to close relatively quickly and easily.